Q: How does my business school or program become a member of ACBSP?

 Q: How do I start the accreditation process after we become members?

 A: Once a college or university joins ACBSP, the business school may file an application and letter with the ACBSP offices, requesting to enter Candidacy for Accreditation.
-Two separate applications are used for Baccalaureate/Graduate Degree institutions — one for schools outside the United States and one for schools in the United States.
-Associate Degree institutions may use the Associate Degree Application for Candidacy.

 For colleges and universities with multiple branch campuses, ACBSP allows one campus to join as a member, but requires all branch campuses to be brought into membership before the college or university is allowed to enter candidacy for accreditation.
 A prorated dues amount is applied to these additional campuses.